-Each local government must include in its Comprehensive Plan an action plan for the deployment of broadband services by broadband service providers into unserved areas within its jurisdiction.
+Each local government must include in its Comprehensive Plan an action plan for the deployment of broadband services by broadband service providers into unserved areas within its jurisdiction as defined in the Georgia Broadband Program.

 This inventory includes the Georgia Broadband Program, areas in the County which are under served for broadband availability and the broadband service providers serving Fayette County.